Occudo Quantitative Strategies LP Invests $1.40 Million in New Fortress Energy Inc. (NASDAQ:NFE)

-Occudo Quantitative Strategies LP purchased a new stake in shares of New Fortress Energy Inc. (NASDAQ:NFE – Get Rating) in the second quarter, according to its most recent Form 13F filing with the SEC.
-The firm purchased 35,304 shares of the company’s stock, valued at approximately $1,397,000.
+Occudo Quantitative Strategies LP purchased a new stake in New Fortress Energy Inc. (NASDAQ:NFE – Get Rating) during the second quarter, according to its most recent filing with the SEC.
+The fund purchased 35,304 shares of the company’s stock, valued at approximately $1,397,000.

-Other large investors also recently bought and sold shares of the company.
-Capital World Investors increased its holdings in shares of New Fortress Energy by 3.5% during the first quarter.
-Capital World Investors now owns 8,380,111 shares of the company’s stock valued at $357,077,000 after acquiring an additional 285,542 shares in the last quarter.
-Federated Hermes Inc. increased its position in shares of New Fortress Energy by 3.8% during the first quarter.
-Federated Hermes Inc. now owns 4,374,400 shares of the company’s stock valued at $186,393,000 after acquiring an additional 158,769 shares in the last quarter.
-FMR LLC raised its holdings in New Fortress Energy by 111.7% in the 2nd quarter.
-FMR LLC now owns 2,372,779 shares of the company’s stock worth $93,891,000 after acquiring an additional 1,251,862 shares during the last quarter.
-PointState Capital LP lifted its position in New Fortress Energy by 153.9% in the 1st quarter.
-PointState Capital LP now owns 1,195,643 shares of the company’s stock valued at $50,946,000 after acquiring an additional 724,709 shares in the last quarter.
-Finally, State Street Corp boosted its stake in New Fortress Energy by 53.4% during the 2nd quarter.
-State Street Corp now owns 650,125 shares of the company’s stock valued at $25,725,000 after purchasing an additional 226,392 shares during the last quarter.
-67.76% of the stock is owned by hedge funds and other institutional investors.
+A number of other institutional investors and hedge funds also recently bought and sold shares of the stock.
+Capital World Investors boosted its holdings in shares of New Fortress Energy by 3.5% during the 1st quarter.
+Capital World Investors now owns 8,380,111 shares of the company’s stock valued at $357,077,000 after purchasing an additional 285,542 shares during the last quarter.
+Federated Hermes Inc. lifted its position in shares of New Fortress Energy by 3.8% in the first quarter.
+Federated Hermes Inc. now owns 4,374,400 shares of the company’s stock worth $186,393,000 after buying an additional 158,769 shares in the last quarter.
+FMR LLC boosted its stake in New Fortress Energy by 111.7% during the second quarter.
+FMR LLC now owns 2,372,779 shares of the company’s stock valued at $93,891,000 after buying an additional 1,251,862 shares during the last quarter.
+PointState Capital LP grew its holdings in New Fortress Energy by 153.9% during the 1st quarter.
+PointState Capital LP now owns 1,195,643 shares of the company’s stock valued at $50,946,000 after buying an additional 724,709 shares in the last quarter.
+Finally, State Street Corp increased its stake in New Fortress Energy by 53.4% in the 2nd quarter.
+State Street Corp now owns 650,125 shares of the company’s stock worth $25,725,000 after acquiring an additional 226,392 shares during the last quarter.
+67.76% of the stock is currently owned by institutional investors.

-The firm also recently declared a quarterly dividend, which will be paid on Tuesday, December 20th.
-Shareholders of record on Wednesday, December 7th will be paid a $0.10 dividend.
-The ex-dividend date of this dividend is Tuesday, December 6th.
-This represents a $0.40 annualized dividend and a yield of 0.88%.
-New Fortress Energy’s payout ratio is 30.08%.
+The firm also recently announced a quarterly dividend, which will be paid on Tuesday, December 20th.
+Stockholders of record on Wednesday, December 7th will be given a dividend of $0.10 per share.
+The ex-dividend date is Tuesday, December 6th.
+This represents a $0.40 annualized dividend and a dividend yield of 0.88%.
+New Fortress Energy’s dividend payout ratio (DPR) is 30.08%.

 New Fortress Energy Inc operates as an integrated gas-to-power infrastructure company that provides energy and development services to end-users worldwide.
 The company operates in two segments, Terminals and Infrastructure, and Ships.
 The Terminals and Infrastructure segment engages in the natural gas procurement and liquefaction; and shipping, logistics, facilities and conversion, or development of natural gas-fired power generation.